 The Division also relies on federal funds as a source of revenue.
 The federal aid is obtained in the form of reimbursable grants.
 Federal transportation legislation and special spending authorizations provide funds that are available for obligation by the Federal Government in specific years, and the Division expects to continue to fully obligate available funds, thus ensuring that it captures all federal dollars.
 Revenue under these grants is recognized when expenditures occur on specific projects that have qualified for federal participation.
-Federal funds received during 2008 were authorized under the new Highway Transit Bill, the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).
+Federal funds received during 2009 were authorized under the Highway Transit Bill, the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) and the American Recovery and Reinvestment Act of 2009.